 Table of Contents

-While some deadly diseases in dogs are inherited or unpreventable, like cancer, others could be avoided.
+While some deadly diseases in dogs are inherited or unpreventable, your dog could avoid others like cancer.
 Knowing what those deadly dog conditions are, how to recognize signs and symptoms, and what to do to treat them can save your dog’s life.
-Below are eleven most deadly dog diseases that veterinarians are currently aware of.
+Below are the eleven most deadly dog diseases that veterinarians are currently aware of.

 11 Most Deadly Dog Diseases by Mortality Rates